 Combine Solution #2 & Solution #3 in a clear plastic cup.
 Stir until the clear solution turns dark blue.

 What happened?
-Iodine is reacting with starch to create the dark blue color.
+Iodine is reacting with starch to create a dark blue color.
 The same thing happens when you put iodine on a cut potato.
-The reaction takes a little while to happen because all of the Vitamin C must be used up, so that it can’t convert the iodine to iodide.
+The reaction takes a little while to happen because all of the Vitamin C must be used up so that it can’t convert the iodine to iodide.
 Once that happens, boom, it turns blue.

 Color Changing Experiment C